AIPI540/AIPI540-Deep-Learning-Applications/quickstart_guides/infra_setup/GCP_quickstart.md

 Now that you have created your VM, you want to be able to connect to it from your computer.
 This section goes over how to do that using the command line.

 ### Install gcloud command-line Tools
-To access [gcloud commands](https://cloud.google.com/sdk/docs/cheatsheet) in your local terminal, install [Google Cloud SDK](https://cloud.google.com/sdk/docs) that is appropriate for your platform and follow their instructions.
+To access [gcloud commands](https://cloud.google.com/sdk/docs/cheatsheet) in your local terminal, install the [Google Cloud SDK](https://cloud.google.com/sdk/docs) that is appropriate for your platform and follow their instructions.

 If `gcloud` command is not in your system path after installation, you can also reference it by its full path `/<DIRECTORY-WHERE-GOOGLE-CLOUD-IS-INSTALLED>/bin/gcloud`.
 See [this page](https://cloud.google.com/compute/docs/instances/connecting-to-instance "Title") for more detailed instructions.